vijeshbhute/ML-concepts-and-analysis/README.md

 # ML-concepts-and-analysis
-My repo for Machine Learning based projects
+My repository for Machine Learning based algorithms and examples.
+Several concepts and analysis is adapted from 'Machine Learning A-Z: Hands-on Python & R in Data Science' on Udemy.